-The Data Hog Plus (DH+) USB port and RS232 port can range in speed from 300 to 2Mbps (115Kbps is the max supported by many other products) with optional auto-baud rate detection.
-The USB/RS232 ports are normally used to connect the DH+ to a computer or any other device with a compatible port that you want to control, adapt, convert, or store data from.
+The Data Hog Plus (DHP) USB port, RS232 port, and Logic Level serial can range in speed from 300 to 2Mbps with optional auto-baud rate detection.
+The default baud rate is 19200bps.
+The WiFi, Bluetooth, USB, Logic Level Serial, and RS232 ports can all be used to connect DHP to a computer or other device with a compatible wireless channel or serial port that you want to control, adapt, convert, or store data.

-The DH+ supports a set of terminal commands that any program or communication system can send while it is in "Command Mode".
-By default, command mode becomes active when the DH+ receives a single Ctrl+E character (0x05) which is usually sent by a computer running a terminal program like "D-Terminal" while plugged into the USB port or the RS232 port (usually through a NULL-MODEM adapter) or through the logic level serial port.
+The DHP supports a set of terminal commands that any program or communication system can send while it is in "Command Mode".
+By default, command mode becomes active when the DHP receives a single Ctrl+E character (0x05) or Carriage Return (0x0D).
+This is usually sent by a computer running a terminal program like "D-Terminal" while connected to the WiFi or Bluetooth channels, or when plugged into the USB or the RS232 port (usually through a NULL-MODEM adapter), or through the Logic Level serial port.